How to Date a Watch in 16 Steps

 For that matter, it could be any other important date to the giver and to the original owner of the watch.

-All in all, estimating when a watch was made isn’t difficult.
+All in all, it’s not that difficult to estimate when a watch was made.

 Part of it is a basic evaluation of the design and technical features.
 Once you’re done with that, what’s left is digging in the resources.